Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

                               <-------------------------------------------------------->  <<<--- CTS Duration  =  x2 SIFS + Data + ACK
                                                                        <--------------->  <<<--- Data Duration =  SIFS + Ack
                                                                                       <>  <<<--- Ack Duration  =  0

-IMPORTANT:

-- # CTS-to-Self is simply another method of performing NAV distribution & that use only CTS frames.

-- # It is used strictly as protection mechanism for mixed mode environment.

-- # The CTS-to-self NAV distribution mechanism is lower in network overhead cost than is the RTS/CTS NAV distribution mechanism,
-  # but CTS-to-self is less robust against hidden nodes and collisions than RTS/CTS.

-- # STAs employing a NAV distribution mechanism should choose a mechanism such as CTS-to-self or RTS/CTS that is appropriate
-  # for the given network conditions.

-- # If errors occur when employing the CTS-to-self mechanism, STAs should switch to a more robust mechanism.

 ````

 ## 🙋📡📡 Protection Mechanisms: `CTS-to-self` _(802.11g or newer)_

 It is not a frame defined in the standard, this frame is a CTS frame without a preciding RTS frame, this is usually done by the AP

+- CTS-to-Self is simply another method of performing NAV distribution & that use only CTS frames.

+- It is used strictly as protection mechanism for mixed mode environment.

+- The CTS-to-self NAV distribution mechanism is lower in network overhead cost than is the RTS/CTS NAV distribution mechanism, but CTS-to-self is less robust against hidden nodes and collisions than RTS/CTS.

+- STAs employing a NAV distribution mechanism should choose a mechanism such as CTS-to-self or RTS/CTS that is appropriate for the given network conditions.

+- # If errors occur when employing the CTS-to-self mechanism, STAs should switch to a more robust mechanism.

 ## 🙋📡📡 Protection Mechanisms: `Dual CTS` _(802.11n only : STBC)_